The 5 Alarming Changes

 It has also been reported in some local newspapers that the term ISO will no longer be allowed in UK publication after this Brexit photography debacle.

-ISO stands for International Standards Organisation which is a body of national organisations who standardise things for international places.
+ISO stands for International Organisation for Standardisation which is a body of international organisations whom standardise things for international places.